 Starting in 2018, there is a new deduction for owners of pass-through entities.
 The deduction is not a business write-off but will help to lower the effective tax rate paid on business profits on owners’ personal returns.
 The deduction is 20% of qualified business income.
 But there are many limits that may restrict or bar eligibility to claim any write-off.

-Determine which of these 20 deductions you can take on your 2017 business return.
-Also project which items you need to take into account for 2018 estimated taxes.
-Discuss your situation with your CPA or other tax advisor to make sure you have done all that is required to qualify for a specific deduction.
+Determine which of these 20 tax deductions for small business you can take on your 2018 business return.
+Also, project which items you need to take into account for 2019 estimated taxes.
+Discuss your situation with your CPA or other tax advisors to make sure you have done all that is required to qualify for a specific deduction.

 For additional small business tax information: